Welcome, we're here to help.

 Yes.
 Free File is a free service that offers free federal tax preparation and e-file options for all taxpayers.
 Free File is made possible through the Free File Alliance, LLC, a public-private partnership between the IRS and commercial tax software companies.

 Everyone can use IRS Free File.
-If your adjusted gross income was $58,000 or less in 2010, use brand-name software to do your taxes for free.
+If your adjusted gross income was $58,000 or less, use brand-name software to do your taxes for free.
 If your income was more, use Free File Fillable Forms.
 Both options allow taxpayers to prepare and e-file their taxes free.

 To learn more about Free File and your free filing options, visit their web site at www.freefile.IRS.gov.